alan-turing-institute/monitoring-ecosystem-resilience/pyveg/README.md

 including Lag-1 autocorrelation and standard deviation moving window plots.
 A sensitivity and significance analysis is also performed in order to determine whether any trends are statistically significant.
 * Time series summary statistics and resilience metrics are saved into files.
+* A PDF report is created with showcasing the main figures resulting of this analysis.

 **Other functionalities**: